Automated Teller Machine

 atmI open a terminal

-I make a directory for the project
+I use uv to make a directory for the project and initialize it

 I change directory to the project